njweber2/mpas_python-1/README.md

 --> Add more plotting functions to a) plotting_mpas_mesh.py and b) plotting_mpas_latlon.py

---> Add GPM IMERG precipitation to the verification datasets

 --> Add NCEP reanalyses to the verification datasets

 --> Start writing MJO/tropical convection evaluation tools